datastax/burnell/README.md

 The supported duration is d, y, and [ns, us, µs, ms, s, m, h defined by Go time package](https://golang.org/pkg/time/#ParseDuration)
 The supported signing method is sepcified at [here]()

+Generated JWT can be validated by Pulsar unders the same encryption key scheme.

 ### Tenant function log retrieval
-It is a rolling log retrieval from the function worker.
+It provides a rolling log crawler from the function worker.

 #### Function log retrieval endpoint and query parameters
 By default, the endpoint will return the last few lines of the latest log.